Guy Holburn, Director

 Rajiv K. Varma is an Associate Professor and Hydro One Chair in Power Systems Engineering in the Electrical and Computer Engineering Department at Western University.
 He obtained his B.Tech and PhD degrees in Electrical Engineering from the Indian Institute of Technology (IIT), Kanpur, India.
 Varma is also an Adjunct Associate Professor at the University of Waterloo.
 He is an Editor of IEEE Transactions on Power Delivery and Chair of IEEE Working Group on HVDC and FACTS Bibliography.
 His teaching and research interests include Flexible AC Transmission System (FACTS), Grid Integration of Wind and Solar Power Generation, and Power System Stability.
 Varma is the project lead in a recently awarded $6-million research grant from the Ontario Centre of Excellence for the project “Large-Scale Photovoltaic Solar Power Integration in Transmission and Distribution Networks.”
 The project is supported by four major industries/utilities – Hydro One, Optisolar Farms Canada, London Hydro, and Bluewater Power.

-Paige Mastalerz coordinates operations and outreach for the Ivey Energy Policy and Management Centre.
+Mila Cvetkovic coordinates operations and outreach for the Ivey Energy Policy and Management Centre.
 She is also Project Coordinator for the Lawrence National Centre for Policy and Management at the Ivey Business School.
-She holds a BA from Western University in French.
+She holds a BA from Western University in Sociology.